AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 There are two types of distributed training classes contained in this library:

 * DistributedGradients - The calculated gradients from child model parameters are sent to the main model parameters.
+Only applicable for:

+  * LinearRegression
+  * LogisticRegression
+  * NeuralNetworks

 * DistributedModelParameters - The child model parameters are combined to create new main model parameters.